KathidB/KathidB/README.md

 ## Hey 👋, I'm Bogusz!

-All my designs are constantly improved and still being worked on.
-The designs in the portfolio are focused on functionality, and it was not a priority for them to look good visually at the current stage of production.

 ### Glad to see you here!
 I enjoy doing things on the computer that are challenging, and I think being a programmer is one of them.